 Table 3.
+Centering Equity

-Centering Equity OHA/ODE Recommendation(s) Response: Describe how you identify those in your school setting that are disproportionately impacted by COVID-19 and which students and families may need differentiated or additional support.
-Covid 19 positive rates are tracked centrally.
+OHA/ODE Recommendation(s) Response: Describe how you identify those in your school setting that are disproportionately impacted by COVID-19 and which students and families may need differentiated or additional support.
+Covid 19 positive rates are tracked centrally through NCSD.
 Schools are alerted to any positive rate anomalies.
 Describe the process by which the school will implement a differentiated plan for those that are disproportionately impacted, historically underserved or at higher risk of negative impacts or complications related to COVID-19.
-Should any significant disproportionality in positive rates be evident, this school will utilize district resources including the Student and Family Support Department, Wichita Center for Children and Families, and/or the engagement team to provide information and resources.
+Should any significant disproportionality in positive rates be evident, CMC will utilize district resources including the Student and Family Support Department, Wichita Center for Children and Families, and/or the engagement team to provide information and resources.
 Strategies could include access and Multi-Lingual information about Covid 19 prevention, testing, vaccinations, and treatment options.
 Social services, including food, housing support aid, access to community mental aid and physical health resources can be provided.
+CMC provides an on-site therapist that may offer support as well.
 Every student in North Clackamas School District has access to the Student Based Health Center.
-This school student support team regularly reviews academic and other data to determine what academic, social, or behavioral services will best meet a students' needs culturally and linguistically specific.
-Community Liaisons and Outreach Facilitators.
-Are available to assist school teams with this work.
+Community Liaisons and Outreach Facilitators are available to assist school teams with this work.
 What support, training or logistics need to be in place to ensure that the named strategies are understood, implemented, and monitored successfully.
-The student support team is a long-standing model for reviewing student needs.
+Clackamas Middle College staff meet bi-monthly in a student support team called Student Academic Planning (SAP).
+This student support team is a model which reviews student needs.
 The standing training and logistics related to this team will be used.
 To determine and address students' needs.